 Season Six - Aarti Sequeira.
 The final episode of season six featured three finalists instead of two, but unlike season four, this was due to a change in format and not the result of the judges being unable to select someone to eliminate the previous week.
 Aarti was selected over fellow finalists Herb Mesa and Tom Pizzica to star in a show titled Aarti Party, which focuses on her specialty of making Indian cuisine more accessible to home chefs in the United States.
 Pizzica would later have his own show on Food Network, Outrageous Food.

 Season Seven - Jeff Mauro.
 His show, Sandwich King, will "make a sandwich for every meal, and make every meal into a sandwich".
-He later got another show, $24 in 24, about eating three meals in a different city each week on a budget.
+He later got another show, $24 in 24, about eating three meals in a different city each week on a budget, and has as of early 2014 been a regular cohost of the network's Saturday-morning show The Kitchen.

 Season Eight - Justin Warner, from Team Alton.
 His show Rebel Eats will focus on creating innovative dishes by breaking rules.
 So far, it's strangely only aired one hour-long episode (after nearly a year since he won the show) with no word on any follow-up episodes forthcoming.
 Word is that a full season is coming eventually.